 The best term I have come up with is Adult Children of Dysfunction (ACOD).
 Ideally we’d replace dysfunction with another word of similar meaning but different initial letter – since Adult Children of Divorce (ACOD) has already somewhat claimed the acronym ACOD.
 Do you have any ideas?
 I’d love to hear them!

 What Is ACOD?

-Adult Children of Dysfunction is an umbrella term that describes individuals who experienced dysfunction in their childhood and who are now adults.
-The best-known subcategory is Adult Children of Alcoholics, other categories might include Adult Children of Narcotics, Divorce, Mental Illness, Physical or Sexual Abuse, War, Legalism, etc.
+Adult Children of Dysfunction is an umbrella term that describes individuals who experienced dysfunction in their childhood, who are now adults, and who experience ongoing troubles that arise out of this childhood experience of dysfunction.
+The best-known subcategory are Adult Children of Alcoholics, other categories might include Adult Children of Narcotics, Divorce, Mental Illness, Physical or Sexual Abuse, War, Legalism, etc.

 How does growing up in a dysfunctional family affect an individual?
 What beliefs and behaviors do individuals tend to carry on from such childhoods?
 Is there anything we can do about these legacy beliefs and behaviors?

 Adult Children of Dysfunctional Families (ACDFs) may come from families were a substance addiction (such as alcohol, heroin, cocaine, or prescription medications) was present.
 Others from families with behavioral addictions (sexual being the most widely recognized and accepted), but there are many ways in which a family can experience dysfunction – such as extended chronic illness of a family member (physical or mental) or sexual or physical abuse.

 These causes seem so different, but what is important for our consideration here is the common systems which develop around these dysfunctions.
 Humans are unique individuals, families even more unique, yet we can still discern likely patterns of dysfunctional though and behavior in individuals and families – and understanding these thoughts and behaviors is the first step towards being free of them.